OrPerDev/IOT_SMART_HOME/README.md

 > The Notecard is connected to the Pico via the Notecarrier-A.

 ⚙️ [**Blues Notecarrier-A**](https://blues.io/products/notecarrier/notecarrier-a/): The Notecarrier-A is a Raspberry Pi add-on board that allows you to connect a Notecard to a Raspberry Pi Pico.
+> The carrier is connected to the controller as a HAT.

-🔊 [**Audio Expansion Module**](https://www.waveshare.com/pico-audio.htm): The Pico-Audio-Exp module is an audio expansion module that provides audio functionality to the Raspberry Pi Pico.
+🔊 [**Waveshare Audio Expansion Module**](https://www.waveshare.com/pico-audio.htm): The Pico-Audio-Exp module is an audio expansion module that provides audio functionality to the Raspberry Pi Pico.
 > The Audio Module is connected to the Pico via onboard female headers for direct connection to the Pico's Male headers.

 🔋 [**14500 Li-ion Battery**](https://www.amazon.com/14500-battery/s?k=14500+battery): A battery is used to power the device.